Wayne Brady: Career

 Brady first appeared on national television as a recurring contestant on the sketch comedy competition Kwik Witz from 1996 to 1999, appearing most often as partners with Frank Maciel.
 Brady was one of the improvisational theater performers in the original (British) version of Whose Line Is It Anyway?, along with Ryan Stiles, Colin Mochrie, and host Clive Anderson in 1998 when the last season was filmed in Hollywood, after which he became a regular on the American version, hosted by Drew Carey.
 In 2003, Brady won a Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program for his work on the show, the only person to win the award for a television series, as opposed to a special, since Dana Carvey in 1993.

 He went on to star in his own ABC variety show in 2001, The Wayne Brady Show, and a daytime talk show of the same name in 2002, which lasted two seasons and won four Daytime Emmy Awards, two of which went to Brady for Outstanding Talk Show Host.
-Brady guest-starred on The Drew Carey Show in 1999 and 2000 to take part in "Drew Live" and "Drew Live II".
+Brady guest-starred on The Drew Carey Show in 1999 and 2000 to participate in "Drew Live" and "Drew Live II."
 On the show, Brady played several games taken from Whose Line Is It Anyway? with other characters.

 In 2004, Brady joined the Broadway revival of Chicago, playing the role of lawyer Billy Flynn.
-He appeared briefly in the final episode of the 2004 season of the comedy Reno 911!.
-He guest-starred on the Sci Fi Channel's hit series Stargate SG-1 as Trelak, the first prime of Goa'uld System Lord Ares.
+He made a brief appearance in the final episode of the 2004 season of the comedy Reno 911!.
+He guest-starred on the Syfy Channel's hit series Stargate SG-1 as Trelak, the first prime of Goa'uld System Lord Ares.
 He made an appearance on Dave Chappelle's sketch comedy series, Chappelle's Show, poking fun at his squeaky-clean persona.
 Brady co-wrote and sang the theme song for Disney's animated series The Weekenders.
 In 2005, he sang and recorded Jim Brickman's original Disney song "Beautiful" (a cover of All-4-One's 2002 hit "Beautiful As You") and its Christmas version.
 In 2006, Brady became the host of TV Land's That's What I'm Talking About, a talk show discussing the role of African-Americans in the entertainment industry.
 From August 29 to September 29, 2006, Brady hosted the Fox show Celebrity Duets.